Review: Come face to face with a prehistoric predator on a Hartley’s Crocodile Adventures tour from Cairns

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 The saltwater crocodile is the largest reptile in the world, with an evolutionary pedigree that stretches back some 200 million years.

-The Wildlife Discovery Trail, a simple-to-navigate boardwalk, leads all the way around the park.
+The Wildlife Discovery Trail — a simple-to-navigate boardwalk — leads all the way around the park.
 Take the time to appreciate the endangered cassowaries (not found anywhere else in the world), as well as koalas, quolls, emus, snakes, lizards, turtles and waterbirds.
 You can even hand-feed the friendly kangaroos and wallabies.

-First up was the snake and reptile show, presented by reptile handler and apparent snake-whisperer Leigh.
-He brought along several bags and containers, which held some of the biggest and most poisonous snakes in the world.
+After seeing the crocs in action, we head for the Wildlife Amphitheatre — which hosts a variety of daily animal presentations.
+First up is the snake and reptile show, presented by reptile handler and apparent snake-whisperer Leigh.
+He brings along several bags and containers, which hold some of the biggest and most poisonous snakes in the world.
 Australia is home to the eleven most deadly snakes on the planet.
 Six of those are found in Queensland!
 I guess there’s a reason Indiana Jones never ventured Downunder.

 Chris Bright is a freelance writer based in Melbourne with a passion for travel, food, music and film.
-He’s travelled to South-East Asia, India, Japan, parts of Europe and most of North America.
+He’s travelled to South-East Asia, India, Japan, parts of Europe and much of North America.
 Chris is willing to try anything once, whether it’s leaping from great heights or eating things that don’t look the least bit appetising.
 When it comes to travel, he loves nothing more than meeting new people and sharing a laugh over their local drink of choice.